Ventura County Behavioral Health Department Thousand Oaks Center

 Ventura County Behavioral Health Department Thousand Oaks Center - Thousand Oaks, CA

-Ventura County Behavioral Health Department Thousand Oaks Center is a mental health and substance abuse rehab center located at 125 West Thousand Oaks Boulevard, Suite 400 in the 91360 zip code in Thousand Oaks, CA. It is operated by the local government.
-Some of the treatment approaches used by Ventura County Behavioral Health Department Thousand Oaks Center include 12-step rehab, trauma counseling and matrix model.
-Ventura County Behavioral Health Department Thousand Oaks Center provides IOT, outpatient rehabilitation and regular outpatient treatment.
-It also provides residential treatment for substance use.
+Ventura County Behavioral Health Department Thousand Oaks Center is a substance and mental health treatment facility located at 125 West Thousand Oaks Boulevard, Suite 400 in the 91360 zip code in Thousand Oaks, CA. It is operated by the local government.
+Some of the treatment approaches used by Ventura County Behavioral Health Department Thousand Oaks Center include matrix model, brief intervention services and counseling for substance abuse.
+Ventura County Behavioral Health Department Thousand Oaks Center provides regular outpatient treatment, outpatient services and intensive outpatient treatment program.
+It also provides residential substance abuse treatment.

 Address: 125 West Thousand Oaks Boulevard, Suite 400, Thousand Oaks, CA 91360